ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Require "oemid" claim for "oemboot" claim and debug state of permanently disabled.
 - Clarify what happens to OEM ID when companies merge
 - "OEMID" -> "OEM ID"
+- Use "urn:ietf..." for constrained device profile ID

 --- contributor